graphdeco-inria/gaussian-splatting/README.md

 ### Software Requirements
 - Conda (recommended for easy setup)
-- C++ Compiler for PyTorch extensions (we *recommend* Visual Studio 2019 for Windows)
+- C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows)
-- CUDA 11 SDK for PyTorch extensions (we used 11.8)
+- CUDA SDK 11.7+ for PyTorch extensions (we used 11.8, known issues with 11.6)
 - C++ Compiler and CUDA SDK must be compatible

 ### Setup